American Gods season 1: Casting

 On January 28, 2016, Ricky Whittle was cast as the lead character, Shadow Moon.
 On March 2, 2016, it was announced that Ian McShane had been cast as Mr. Wednesday.
 It was later announced on March 17, 2016, that Emily Browning would play Laura Moon, Shadow's wife.
 On March 23, 2016, it was announced that Sean Harris, Yetide Badaki and Bruce Langley would play the respective roles of Mad Sweeney, Bilquis and Technical Boy.
 On April 14, 2016, Jonathan Tucker and Crispin Glover were cast as Low Key Lyesmith and Mr. World.
 On April 21, 2016, Cloris Leachman was cast as Zorya Vechernyaya, Peter Stormare as Czernobog, Chris Obi as Mr. Jaquel, and Mousa Kraish as the Jinn.

-On May 6, 2016, it was announced that Sean Harris had departed the series due to personal reasons and the role of Mad Sweeney was being recast.
+On May 6, 2016, it was announced that Sean Harris had departed the series for personal reasons and the role of Mad Sweeney was being recast.
 On May 11, 2016, it was announced that Pablo Schreiber would take over the role of Mad Sweeney.
 In June 2016, it was announced that Gillian Anderson would portray Media.
 On June 15, 2016, it was announced that Omid Abtahi, Orlando Jones and Demore Barnes would join the cast as Salim, Mr. Nancy and Mr. Ibis, respectively.
 On July 15, 2016, it was announced that Dane Cook was set to appear as Robbie, and a week later, Kristin Chenoweth as Easter.

 Reception

 Critical response

 The first season of American Gods has received largely positive reviews from critics.
-On Rotten Tomatoes, it has a 92% rating with an average score of 8.12 out of 10 based on 83 reviews with the consensus stating: "American Gods opens with a series of wildly ambitious gambits – and rewards viewers' faith with a promising first season whose visual riches are matched by its narrative impact."
-On Metacritic, it has a score of 77 out of 100 based on 36 reviews, indicating "generally favorable reviews".
+On Rotten Tomatoes, it has a 92% rating with an average score of 8.15 out of 10 based on 272 reviews with the consensus stating: "American Gods opens with a series of wildly ambitious gambits – and rewards viewers' faith with a promising first season whose visual riches are matched by its narrative impact."
+On Metacritic, it has a score of 77 out of 100 based on 36 reviews, indicating "generally favorable" reviews.
 Matt Zoller Seitz, writing for New York Magazine, called the show "a bizarre, dazzling show."